darasus/ai-blog/content/how-to-use-self-learning-to-stay-ahead-of-the-curve.md

   having to actively seek out information.
 Watching videos and observing other people in your industry can help you understand how your industry works in real life.
+intro: >-
+  Do you ever feel like you’re constantly playing catch-up as a new piece of technology comes out?
+As if you have to learn and re-learn everything all over again every time something new hits the market.
+Keeping up with new developments in your field can be exhausting, but it doesn’t have to be that way.
+Self-learning is a great strategy for staying ahead of the curve while also making sure you’re not wasting too much time relearning things you already know.

+  With self-learning, you are your own best teacher.
+You don’t need to rely on anyone else to understand something and retain that information.
+With some strategic planning, learning how to learn new things on your own can not only make you more efficient as an individual, but also help you build a foundation of knowledge that will last through almost any career change or advancement.
+Here are some ways to use self-learning to stay ahead of the curve:
 ---

 ## Know what you need to learn